awsdocs/amazon-s3-developer-guide/doc_source/acl-overview.md

 + `s3:x-amz-grant-full-control` ‐ Require full control\.
 + `s3:x-amz-acl` ‐ Require a [Canned ACL](#canned-acl)\.

 For example policies that involves ACL\-specific headers, see [Example 1: Granting s3:PutObject Permission with a Condition Requiring the Bucket Owner to Get Full Control](amazon-s3-policy-keys.md#grant-putobject-conditionally-1)\.
-For a complete list of Amazon S3‐specific condition keys, see [Actions, Resources, and Condition Keys for Amazon S3](list_amazons3.md)\.
+For a complete list of Amazon S3‐specific condition keys, see [Actions, resources, and condition keys for Amazon S3](list_amazons3.md)\.

 ## Sample ACL<a name="sample-acl"></a>